 Arrive at Cairo International Airport, where a private guide will assist you with customs clearance, luggage and airport procedures.
 You will then transfer to the Four Seasons Cairo at Nile Plaza Hotel, which rises above the riverside Corniche and offers commanding views of both the Nile and the Citadel.

 After enjoying a leisurely breakfast at your hotel, spend the morning visiting the Egyptian Museum of Antiquities, covering 7,000 years of Egyptian history.
 Go inside the Royal Mummies Hall, where the bodies of Ramses II and Queen Hatshepsut (among others) are preserved.
-Afterward, drive to Giza to the new Grand Egyptian Museum, which will contain more than 5,000 objects from the Tomb of Tutankhamen, many never on public display before.
+Afterward, drive to Giza to the new Grand Egyptian Museum, which open in 2021.
+It will contain more than 5,000 objects from the Tomb of Tutankhamen, many never on public display before.
 (Prior to opening, Andrew Harper Travel’s ground partner can arrange exclusive visits to the museum where guests can explore the different laboratories to see the restoration work in progress.)

 In the afternoon, take a walking tour through the narrow streets of the Islamic Quarter.
 Begin at Bab al-Futuh, one of the last three remaining old gates of medieval Cairo.
 Walk down Al Moez Street until you reach the recently renovated Al-Suhaymi House, one of the most impressive homes of the Ottoman era.